 Where's the best place to meet other farangs or are they best avoided?

-Apples, Chilly Bar, Robinsons...
-Most are old retired drinking people who like to hear the sound of their own voices.
-But very good honest blokes.
+Apples, Chilly Bar, Robinsons.
+Most are old retired drinking people who like to hear the sound of their own voices, but very good honest blokes.
 I mainly hang out with Thai farmers and laborers.
 Educated Thais bore me.
+Each to their own place, most people drink in one hole and only one.